Let’s Learn, Enjoy and Revitalize Our Beautiful Heritage, Language and Culture Together!

 Moose, caribou, and deer provided essential nutrition, especially in the harsh northern climate where reliable food sources were crucial.

 Traditional hunting was (and still is) a skill passed down through generations, teaching patience, respect, and survival techniques.
-Many Cree stories, including stories of Wîsakecahk and teachings involve these animals as guides, teachers, and symbols of strength, endurance, and balance.
+Many Cree stories, including stories of Wîsakîcâhk and teachings involve these animals as guides, teachers, and symbols of strength, endurance, and balance.

 Parts of these animals were used in ceremonies, dances, and spiritual practices, connecting people with nature and their ancestors.

 The hides of moose, caribou, and deer were tanned and used for clothing, footwear (like moccasins), and shelter coverings.
 Bones and antlers were crafted into tools, weapons, and utensils.
+For these reasons skins and hides continue to be important to the Nîhithowuk.